MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

 Securing an internal DNS server to prevent reconnaissance using DNS from occurring can be accomplished by disabling or restricting zone transfers only to specified IP addresses.
-For additional information on restricting zone transfers, see [Restrict Zone Transfers](https://technet.microsoft.com/library/ee649273(v=ws.10).aspx).
+For more information on restricting zone transfers, see [Restrict Zone Transfers](https://technet.microsoft.com/library/ee649273(v=ws.10).aspx).
 Modifying zone transfers is one task among a checklist that should be addressed for [securing your DNS servers from both internal and external attacks](https://technet.microsoft.com/library/cc770432(v=ws.11).aspx).

 ## Reconnaissance using SMB Session Enumeration